Jinja, Uganda: History

 Though beautiful, the scene was not exactly what I expected, for the broad surface of the lake was shut out from view by a spur of hill, and the falls, about twelve feet deep and four to five hundred feet broad, were broken by rocks; still it was a sight that attracted one to it for hours.
 The roar of the waters, the thousands of passenger fish leaping at the falls with all their might, the fishermen coming out in boats, and taking post on all the rocks with rod and hook, hippopotami and crocodiles lying sleepily on the water, the ferry at work above the falls, and cattle driven down to drink at the margin of the lake, made in all, with the pretty nature of the country—small grassy-topped hills, with trees in the intervening valleys and on the lower slopes—as interesting a picture as one could wish to see."

 Jinja was one of the Ugandan cities affected by the Uganda–Tanzania War of 1978–1979.
 After the Fall of Kampala to the coalition of the Tanzania People's Defence Force (TPDF) and the Uganda National Liberation Army (UNLA), Ugandan President Idi Amin initially fled to Jinja, where he attempted to regroup the remnants of the Uganda Army (UA).
 According to journalist Nelson Bwire Kapo, Amin even proclaimed Jinja the new capital of Uganda, though he soon retreated to Arua, and from there went into exile.

 Elements of the local Uganda Army garrison, notably the Eagle Colonel Gaddafi Battalion, remained in the city, reportedly engaging in drunken behavior, harassment, and killings of civilians.
 However, most soldiers eventually deserted and left Jinja.
 On 22 April 1979, the TPDF and their UNLA allies assaulted Jinja, occupying the city after encountering little resistance.
 The remaining UA troops mostly fled, and Jinja's civilian residents greeted the TPDF-UNLA force with cheers.
 The operation was accompanied by some looting in the city.
 Following the end of hostilities, Tanzanian officers reportedly used Jinja as a hub to transport stolen goods from Uganda to Mwanza, including cars, tons of coffee, large amounts of gasoline, and war materiel.

+In October 1987, the Holy Spirit Movement attacked the Magamaga barracks near Jinja.
+The rebels were repulsed by the local National Resistance Army garrison.